 The application delivery network is evolving as enterprises start to adopt cloud computing and need new methods for optimizing the delivery of Web content.
-Riverbed Technology’s rebranding of its recent application delivery network acquisitions of Zeus Technology and Aptimize
+Riverbed Technology’s rebranding of its recent application delivery network acquisitions of Zeus Technology and Aptimize reflect this trend.

 This week Riverbed announced its Stingray family of products, which include the application delivery controller [ADC] and Web application firewall software gained through the Zeus acquisition, as well as Web content optimization software from the Aptimize acquisition.
 The rebranded technology comes along with a simplified process of acquiring, deploying and scaling the products, something essential for the rapid changes associated with cloud networking.